Sketches of Brunswick East

 Sketches of Brunswick East is a collaborative studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard, and psychedelic pop group Mild High Club.
+(Note: It is considered the eleventh album by King Gizzard & the Lizard Wizard and the third album by Mild High Club.)
 The title is a reference to the Melbourne suburb of Brunswick East and Miles Davis' 1960 LP Sketches of Spain, which inspired the album's jazz-oriented sound.
 It was released on 18 August 2017, by Flightless in Australia, ATO Records in the United States, and Heavenly Recordings in the United Kingdom.
 It is the third of five albums released by the band in 2017.

 The album is a collaboration with Mild High Club member Alex Brettin, and is prominently jazz-based.

 It was nominated for Best Jazz Album at the ARIA Music Awards of 2017.

 Background and conception

 The album was conceived just after the release of Flying Microtonal Banana and the completion of Murder of the Universe, the band's first and second releases in 2017.
 At that point, ideas for the next three albums were discussed, with one (presumably Sketches of Brunswick East) said to be in a "state of coming together," while the other two were "sort of distant at the moment."

 Stu Mackenzie stated in an interview that the collaboration with Mild High Club came about because Alex Brettin, the sole member of the band, played at King Gizzard's own Gizzfest in December 2016.
 Afterward, Brettin stayed at Mackenzie's house for a few weeks, during which they came up with ideas that he has since described as "really, really vague."
 The two recorded a handful of iPhone voice memos to share with each other, which they ended up calling sketches: hence the album title.
 Mackenzie later stated that the album was recorded in three weeks.

 The album's title was leaked in the Heavenly Recordings album biography for Murder of the Universe.
 The title alludes to Miles Davis' Sketches of Spain as a musical influence.

 "Mostly they were just a chord progression or some melodic part with a chord thing underneath it.
 It was just simple stuff.
 They really were just jump off points, and when we finally got together, we sort of fleshed these songs out together."